leandrosilva/cameron/README.markdown

 That is a *work in progress* for **Cameron Workflow System** which aim to be a generic workflow system (as its name suggests, I know) able to handle multiple concurrent requests asking to run pre-defined workflows, enqueue them and run them in parallel, as fast as possible.

-To achive that objective, as you can see, it has been built as an Erlang/OTP application with a REST-like Web API, powered by Misulting, and a Redis-based backend database and queue system.
+To achive that objective, as you can see, it has been built as an Erlang/OTP application with a REST-like Web API, powered by Misultin, and a Redis-based backend database and queue system.

 ### How does it work